Katerinamiku/todolist/README.md

 React app for simple task management.

 You can create/edit/delete task lists and tasks; check if task 'is done', filter tasks.
 Switch to dark/light mode.
+App is based on Social Network API (https://social-network.samuraijs.com/) with CORS.

 <img src="https://imgur.com/bbuiy7S.png" height="300"/>